 Spain is a relatively safe travel destination, but when I visit I still choose to get travel insurance for Spain.
-After five years of traveling full time, I’ve just had too many things go wrong in places I didn’t expect.
+After five years of traveling full time, I’ve just had too many things go wrong in places where I didn’t even expect it.
 I was burglarized in Belize, contracted dengue in Thailand, and got trapped inside Argentina at the start of the pandemic.

-Luckily I have never gotten hurt or had a medical emergency in Spain.
+Luckily I have never been hurt or had a medical emergency in Spain.
 But, if I ever did, I’d feel a lot more confident knowing I had Spain travel insurance coverage.

 If you’re headed to Spain and debating whether and where to buy trip insurance, this guide is for you.
 I’ll cover all the things you need to know about travel insurance for Spain, including:

 - ✈️ Do I Need Travel Insurance for Spain?

 - ⏳ Why Should I Get Spain Travel Insurance?

 - 🔎 Best Sites for Travel Insurance in Spain

 - 👮🏻♂️ Spain Travel Safety Tips

 Scroll down to read the full guide or, if you’re just looking for a quick solution, here’s a quick summary of the top sites I currently use:

 Disclosure: I am not a licensed broker and cannot choose insurance for you.
 Be sure to read policy terms and conditions closely before making a purchase.
 Also please note that this is a reader-supported travel blog, so by purchasing through my affiliate links you help support our site.